-Almond butter.
-This is another ingredient that is super easy to find now days.
+- Almond butter.
+This is another ingredient that is super easy to find nowadays.
 Be aware that many have added sugar though.
 I use the Kirkland Signature Creamy Almond Butter because it is a great price at Costco and it only contains roasted almonds – no sugar added.

 - 1 cup unsweetened creamy almond butter

-- 3/4 cup + 2 tablespoons powdered erythritol (I use this)
+- ¾ cup + 2 tablespoons powdered erythritol sweetener

 - 2 tablespoons natural unsweetened cocoa

 - 1 tablespoon dutch processed or Special Dark cocoa powder

 - 2 tablespoons unsweetened peanut powder